Conventional CPR – CPR with chest compression’s and rescue breaths.

 - Place the heel of your hand on the center of the chest, midway between the nipples.
 Place the other hand over the hand touching the chest and interlock the fingers.

 - Place your shoulders directly over the chest with the arms straight.

 - Adult: 2 inch to 2.4 inch compressions

 - Child: about 2 inch compressions

 - Allow the chest to fully recoil, don’t lean on the chest.
 IT IS IMPORTANT TO FOCUS ON HIGH QUALITY COMPRESSION’S.

 Note: Conventional CPR is still recommended for infants.

 If you are trained in conventional CPR and are willing to do rescue breaths, perform conventional CPR with rescue breaths.
 If not, perform Hands-Only CPR.

-To learn more about conventional CPR and Hands-Only CPR, take our FREE CPR Course and learn the life-saving skills from your home.
-Certification options are available after you complete the course lessons.
+If you wish to learn more about conventional CPR and/or Hands-Only CPR, take our FREE CPR Course.
+The course covers CPR and AED use.
+For more in-depth information, please take the FREE BLS Course.
+Certification options are available for both courses after finishing the lessons.